 You should never leave your dog in their crate for too long, especially when they are a puppy.
 All dogs need lots of exercise and interaction with their human owners.

-It is the strong opinion of many experts, including that of the Lone Tree Veterinary Medical Center, that a crate should never be used to punish your dog when they misbehave.
+It is the strong opinion of many experts that a crate should never be used to punish your dog when they misbehave.
 If you use it this way, they will get upset and scared when you try to get them to go in for other reasons.

-Also, make sure they have plenty of clean, soft blankets to sleep on or a dog bed that fits in the crate properly.
+Also, make sure they have plenty of clean, soft blankets for your pup to sleep on or a dog bed that fits in the crate properly.
 They’ll be more likely to go in their crate when they are clean and comfortable!